kardi06/kardi06/README.md

 ### Hi there 👋

-**Greetings** my name is **Kardiansyah** just call me ✨ **Kardi** ✨ I am Full Stack Engineer ( Mainly working as web Developer ), currently living in Pontianak, West Borneo, Indonesia.
+**Greetings** my name is **Kardiansyah** just call me ✨ **Kardi** ✨ I am Full Stack Engineer ( Mainly working as web Developer ), currently living in Jakarta, Indonesia.

 I love to solve any business problem with my Experience in Programming.